YottaDB/YDBDoc/ProgGuide/isv.rst

 * *$ZROUTINES settings for auto-relink*

 By suffixing one or more directory names in $ZROUTINES with a single asterisk (*), processes can subscribe to updates of object files published in those directories.
-At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, $TEXT(), or ZPRINT that specify an entryref which includes a routine name (vs. a label without a routine name), mumps processes (and mupip processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.
+At the invocation of DO, GOTO, or ZGOTO, extrinsic functions, $TEXT(), or ZPRINT that specify an entryref which includes a routine name (vs. a label without a routine name), yottadb processes (and mupip processes executing trigger logic) automatically relink ("auto-relink") and execute published new versions of routines.

 * Label references (that is, without a routine name), whether direct or through indirection, always refer to the current routine, and do not invoke auto-relink logic.
 * Use shell quoting rules when appending asterisks to directory names in the ydb_routines environment variable - asterisks must be passed in to YottaDB, and not expanded by the shell.